munificent/game-programming-patterns/book/data-locality.markdown

 With today's hardware, it can take *hundreds* of cycles to fetch a byte of data from <span name="ram">RAM</span>.
 If most instructions need data, and it takes hundreds of cycles to get it, how is that our CPUs aren't sitting idle 99% of the time waiting for data?

 Actually, they *are* stuck waiting on memory an astonishingly large fraction of time these days, but it's not as bad as it could be.
-To explain why, let's take a trip to the Land of Overly Long Analogies...
+To explain how, let's take a trip to the Land of Overly Long Analogies...

 <aside name="ram">

 It's called "Random access memory" because, unlike disc drives, you can theoretically access any piece of it as quick as any other.
 You don't have to worry about reading things consecutively like you do a disc.

 Or, at least, you *didn't*.
-As we'll see, RAM isn't so random access anymore either.
+As we'll see, RAM isn't so random access anymore.

 </aside>